 futhark run is very slow, and in practice only useful for testing, teaching, and experimenting with the language.
-Certain special debugging functions are available in futhark run:
+The #[trace] and #[break] attributes are fully supported in the interpreter.
+Tracing prints values to stdout in contrast to compiled code, which prints to stderr.